Who is Dags anyway???

 Batman merchandise (quick race me off to the Batman collection page!)

 1984 Dune film merchandise.
-There wasnt much of it, so it was easy to keep on top of and in May 2009 it was finally put on display in my home after being in storage for over 15 years.
+There wasnt much of it so it was easy to keep on top of.
+In May 2009 it was finally put on display in my home after being in storage for over 15 years.

 Star Wars and Star Trek movie posters.
-I recently needed to move my poster tubes from one place to another and I couldn't get over how many tubes I've got, however, most of them are now up for sale.
+I recently needed to move my poster tubes from one place to another and couldn't get over how many I had.
+In the end sold many posters off.

-Sci-fi movie soundtrack albums (LPs only).
-When CDs became the norm the collection effectively came to a close, but I'm pretty pleased with what I have even though I don't even have a turntable connected up to listen to them.
-On top of this they're all stored in a large box which is damn heavy.
+Sci-Fi movie soundtrack albums (LPs only).
+When CDs became the main music medium in the 90s the collection effectively came to a close, which is kind of handy because they're all stored in a large box which is damn heavy.

-Various stickers of all shapes and sizes.
-Got heaps and heaps of 'em and not a single one has cost me a cent - donated, found, stolen, you name it!
+Various self adhesive stickers of all shapes and sizes.
+I've got heaps and heaps of 'em and not a single one has cost me a cent - donated, found, stolen, you name it, but never paid for!

-Classic Sci-Fi movies from before 1965, some of which I still haven't seen yet.
+Classic Sci-Fi movies and some TV series from before 1965 on DVD, some of which I still haven't seen yet!
 Check out the list here

 |Costuming achievements||Won 1st prize at 1985 Austrek